-- 1. Student Level: At the end of each semester students complete Course Evaluation Surveys for each course they complete.
+- Student Level: At the end of each semester students complete Course Evaluation Surveys for each course they complete.
 The resulting data provides information on the student, the course, and the professor.
 Capstone assignments allow LBS to determine if students have achieved each of the Program Outcomes.
 At the end of each semester the grades of distance students and campus students are compared to ensure that they each have comparable opportunities to succeed at LBS. - 2.
-Faculty Level: Each professor has established learning outcomes for each individual course they teach. - a.
+Faculty Level: Each professor has established course learning outcomes for each individual course they teach, as can be seen in the syllabus. - a.
 Course embedded assessments, such as presentations, quizzes, exams, papers, verbatims, and discussion posts evaluate the success of students in achieving the course outcomes.
 All course assignments are aligned with the Program Outcomes they are intended to measure, making the assignments more targeted and the data obtained more valuable. - b.
 At the end of each semester faculty members receive the results of the student course evaluations and discuss the resulting data and implications (if any) with their supervisor. - 3.
 Administrative Level: Due to the relatively small size of the seminary the faculty often operates as a committee of the whole.
 Decisions are made with faculty and administration in attendance.
 All collected data, data analysis, proposed action, and recommended changes go to the Administrative Committee who then forwards the information on to the board and/or other committees as deemed appropriate. - 4.
 Board Level: The Board of Lutheran Brethren Seminary completes an assessment of its activities at its annual fall meeting.

-Program and student learning outcomes are evaluated annually by faculty and administration at RAPT workshops in May/June.
+Program outcomes and subpoints are continually evaluated by faculty and administration during the school year at faculty meetings or at RAPT workshops in May/June.
 They decide if the outcomes are appropriate to the educational mission of LBS and evaluate if they are being accomplished by reviewing student work.
 (Capstone Assignments)

 What Does the Data Say?

-Rubric for Examining Student Work
+Rubric for Examining Student Work Achievement of Program Outcomes Program Review (3-Years) Documentation: RAPT Minutes RAPT Recommendations

-RAPT Minutes

-RAPT Recommendations